Morocco Photography Guide: How to Capture the Best Photos of Your Trip

 Equipment recommendations: A versatile zoom lens (24–105mm equivalent) covers most Morocco situations.
 A wide-angle lens (16–35mm) is excellent for riad courtyards, mosque interiors (when permitted), and landscape panoramas.
 A 50mm prime gives beautiful results in the medina alleyways with its natural field of view.
 For smartphone photographers: the iPhone and high-end Android cameras perform exceptionally well in Morocco's bright outdoor light; shoot in RAW for maximum post-processing flexibility.
 A tripod or gorillapod is useful for Sahara night photography (the Milky Way over the dunes is worth the effort).
 A dust-resistant bag is advisable in the Sahara — sand gets into everything.

-Practical photography tips: Shoot from low angles in the medina to emphasise the height of the walls.
+Practical photography tips: Shoot from low angles in the medina to emphasize the height of the walls.
 Early morning (6–8am) and late afternoon (4–6pm) give the best light in both cities and the desert.
 The midday light in Morocco is very harsh from May to September — use this time for interior photography or rest.
 Respect signs prohibiting photography inside mosques and military installations.
 Carry a power bank — full days of photography drain phone batteries quickly.
 And back up your photos daily — losing a week of Morocco photography to a corrupt card is heartbreaking.
 Memory cards and USB drives are available in electronics shops in the major cities but bring spares from home.

 Ready to experience Morocco?

-Contact Omar & Issam and get a personalised itinerary within 1 hour.
+Contact Fez Cultural Tours and get a personalized itinerary within 1 hour.

 More from Our Blog